MaximTiberiu/JavaBank/README.md

 * Gradle - Build Automation Tool.

 ## Status
-Project is: *in process of developing the first stage*
+Project is: *in process of developing the second stage*

 ## License
 The project is licensed under the terms of the **MIT** license.